magic-sph/magic/src/README.md

 ### 3. Architecture (Intel compilers only)

-If you're using intel compilers and if your computer is capable of following specific intel instruction sets (sse3 or AVX).
-Then set `FFLAG_ARCH_OPT = -xsse3` or `FFLAG_ARCH_OPT = -xAVX` under intel compiler options.
+If you're using intel compilers and if your computer is capable of following specific intel instruction sets (sse3 or AVX), then set `FFLAG_ARCH_OPT = -xsse3` or `FFLAG_ARCH_OPT = -xAVX` under intel compiler options.

 ### 4. MPI_INCPATH